to the unofficial tribute site of the Enormous

 He would monitor the station when he visited his relatives,

-and about 1966 he and I got in touch and next thing you know,
+and about 1966 he and I got in touch and next thing you

-and the PD of WPGC.
+jock and the PD of WPGC.
 Read

 what they've got in living day to day...whether it be a

 great soul mate or a great radio station.
 WPGC was a GREAT

 station and so far ahead of its time in that we were one

 of FM in DC).

-was part of people's lives...they came to us to be with friends
+was part of people's lives...they came to us to be with

-by on air personalities that really
+listener was reciprocated by on air personalities that really

 cared about the station, the community and each other.Read

 Howards bizarre marketing idea to promote WPGC

 going all-night on FM was The return of Amos and Andy

 to radio, thus the Famous Amos and Handy